The-Brevity-Cloud/term-project-team4-brevitycloud/USER-MANUAL.md

 ### Viewing Landing Page

-*   Go to the completed \"Terraform Apply & Deploy Services\" workflow run on GitHub Actions.
+*   Go to the completed "Terraform Apply & Deploy Services" workflow run on GitHub Actions.
-*   Expand the logs for the \"Export Terraform outputs\" step.
+*   Expand the logs for the "Export Terraform outputs" step.
-*   Find the URL labeled \"Amplify Landing Page URL:\".
+*   Find the URL labeled "Amplify Landing Page URL:".
 *   Copy and paste this URL into your browser.

 ### Logging Out